-In deep power-down mode, power is shut off to the entire chip except for the RTC power domain, the RESET pin, 4 Wake-up pins, and the OT Timer if enabled.
+In deep power-down mode, power is shut off to the entire chip except for the RTC power domain, the RESET pin, Wake-up pins (up to two on HTQFP64 and one on HVQFN48), and the OS Timer if enabled.
 Clock sources such as FRO 32 kHz, and the 32.768 kHz RTC clock can be enabled or disabled via software.
-The LPC55S1x/LPC551x can wake up from deep power-down mode via the RESET pin, the RTC alarm, four special wake-up pins, or without an external signal, by using the time-out of the OS Timer.
+The LPC55S0x/LPC550x can wake up from deep power-down mode via the RESET pin, the RTC alarm, four special wake-up pins, or without an external signal, by using the time-out of the OS Timer.
 The ALARM1HZ flag in RTC control register generates an RTC wake-up interrupt request, which can wake up the part.
 SRAM can maintain their internal states.
 All SRAM instances that are not configured to enter in 'retention state' will enter in 'shutdown' state.
 In deep power-down mode all functional pins are in tri-state.